If you’re looking for a book to get cosy with, I hope my review of The Wild Silence by Raynor Winn will inspire you.

 It’s funny, as I actually started to read this book on a kindle and just couldn’t get into it.
 Then I switched to a physical copy of the book and instantly got swept away to rugged coastlines and sweeping countryside views.
 It’s almost like it’s a story that needs to be felt, to be held.

 The first part of The Wild Silence is actually quite sad to read, after the high The Salt Path finished on.
-It deals with Raynor’s own sadness at the couple’s current situation in life and shines a light on the problem of the hidden homeless and our attitudes towards people who find themselves in these situations.
+It deals with Raynor’s own sadness at the couple’s current situation in life.
+It also shines a light on the problem of the hidden homeless and our attitudes towards people who find themselves in these situations.

 Raynor also goes through some difficult life moments, with her mother’s declining health and worries about Moth’s future.

 One of the things I really enjoyed reading about was how the writing of The Salt Path actually came about.
-Nowadays, I think it’s very normal for people to begin big, epic expeditions with a book deal already in place, or at least the knowledge that they are going to try and sell the story of their trip when they get home.
+Nowadays, I think it’s very normal for people to begin big, epic expeditions with a book deal already in place.
+Or else at least the knowledge that they are going to try and sell the story of their trip when they get home.

-But The Salt Path really was written from a place of love, as a gift for Moth, with absolutely no idea of how big it would one day become.
+But The Salt Path really was written from a place of love.
+It was a gift for Moth, with absolutely no idea of how big it would one day become.

 A place to call home